 The official name of the trail is: William Field Memorial Hart–Montague Trail State Park.
-The park consists of the trail and immediate surrounding area.
+The park consists of the trail and the immediate surrounding area.
 It has the name of its creator.

 In 2016, the trail was completely re-surfaced and widened to 10 feet.